 Management would deduct a percentage of the commission of the employee who had the fewest new clients that month.

 Your fitness food e-Commerce platform aims to increase sales of vitamin supplements by 30% for the next quarter.

-No bonuses awarded to the remaining employees.
+No bonuses are awarded to the remaining team members.